connorbanderson/umeet/README.md

 # ✨ uMeet ✨

 ### Motivation
-A meeting app where users can sign up and create local events.
+A meeting app where users can sign up for and create local events.
 Used to practice my Vue JS skills<br>

 ### Technologies Used
 * Vue Ant Design